-“I bought my first piece of lacquer whilst travelling in Burma in 1999.
-A century-old betel box in burnt orange; it remains one of my favorite things.
-I learned about the lacquer process and began to appreciate the patience, skill and attention to detail that goes into the finest examples.
+James bought his first piece of lacquer in 1999 whilst travelling in Burma; an antique betel box in burnt orange which remains one of his favorite things.
+He learned about the lacquer process and began to appreciate the patience, skill and attention to detail that goes into the finest examples.

-Over the course of a decade working in events and interior design in New York, I frequently visited Asia in search of lacquer.
-I wanted to bring this ancient craft from the East to contemporary designs in the West, creating pieces that are equally at home in a city apartment, beach house or country house.
+Over the course of a decade working in events and interior design in New York, James frequently visited Asia in search of lacquer.
+He wanted to bring this ancient craft from the East to contemporary designs in the West, creating pieces that are equally at home in a city apartment, beach house or country house.

-After moving to New York City in 2003, James' approach to design developed with a clean, modern sensibility whilst retaining English influences from his first job at Colefax & Fowler in London.
-His interior design projects mix classic and modern elements and have included a variety of apartments, townhouses and beach houses in Manhattan and the Hamptons.
+James' approach to design has developed with a clean, modern sensibility whilst retaining English influences from his first job at Colefax & Fowler in London.

-James founded The Lacquer Company in 2008 and now divides his time between London, New York and Saigon.
+The Lacquer Company was founded by James in 2008 and he now divides his time between London, New York and Saigon.